-Erik Van Rooyen faces a crucial stretch at end of European Tour season
+Erik van Rooyen faces a crucial stretch at end of European Tour season

 DIVOTS

-The last two winners of the Mayakoba Golf Classic, Matt Kuchar and Patton Kizzire, won the Sony Open in Honolulu two months later. … Houston Open winner Lanto Griffin has finished in the top 20 in all six of his PGA Tour events this fall. … Rory McIlroy now has spent 500 weeks inside the top 10 in the world, making him at 30 years, 6 months the youngest player to do that.
-Tiger Woods was 30 years, 10 months when he reached 500 weeks among the top 10.
-Woods turned pro at age 20, McIlroy at 18. … Kevin Kisner and Corey Conners, who did not get captain’s picks for the Presidents Cup, are playing the QBE Shootout hosted by Greg Norman the same week.
+The past two winners of the Mayakoba Golf Classic, Matt Kuchar and Patton Kizzire, won the Sony Open in Honolulu two months later. … Houston Open winner Lanto Griffin has finished in the top 20 in all six of his PGA Tour events this fall. … Rory McIlroy now has spent 500 weeks inside the top 10 in the world, making him at 30 years 6 months the youngest player to do that.
+Tiger Woods was 30 years 10 months when he reached 500 weeks among the top 10.
+Woods turned pro at the age of 20, McIlroy at 18. … Kevin Kisner and Corey Conners, who did not get captain’s picks for the Presidents Cup, are playing the QBE Shootout hosted by Greg Norman the same week.